 Angkor Wat in Siem Reap, Cambodia is one of the most awe-inspiring things I have ever seen – and for good reason.
 It is a wonder of the world after all.

-Angkor Wat the largest Hindu complex of temples in the world.
+Angkor Wat is the largest religious monument in the world with its complex of temples (Buddhist, but originally Hindu).
 It was created in the 12th century by hauling multi-ton sandstone boulders from a site at least 25 miles (40km) away.
 Exactly how still baffles archaeologists, although they believe it involved elephants and transport down the Siem Reap river.

 I was absolutely blown away by it.
 Here’s some photo evidence of why: